 How will it affect the insurance industry?

-The insurance industry is full of middleman such as insurance broker or agent, and many companies provide several policies for people to choose from, which is an arduous task.
+The insurance industry is full of a middleman such as insurance broker or agent, and many companies provide several policies for people to choose from, which is an arduous task.
 Therefore, the insurance procedure can be significantly impacted by streamlining the ways and getting rid of agents, brokers, lawyers and claimers.

 Quotation